 - Dance majors are routinely accepted to their first-choice university programs, and several graduates have held professional engagements with classical ballet and modern dance companies including Miami City Ballet, Hubbard Street Dance Chicago, Lines Contemporary Ballet, and Paul Taylor Dance Company.
 Additionally, dance majors have been featured as dancers and choreographers for Broadway musicals.

-- Recent Academy music majors have received honors from numerous associations including Morton Gould, ASCAP, Downbeat, Falcone, Fischoff, Percussive Arts Society, Lennox International Young Artists Competition and Michigan Music Teachers Association.
-Students make regular appearances on Public Radio International’s nationally broadcast radio program, From the Top.
+- Music majors majors have received honors from associations including Morton Gould, ASCAP, Downbeat, Falcone, Fischoff, Percussive Arts Society, Lennox International Young Artists Competition, and Michigan Music Teachers Association.
+In 2016-17, one musician was selected as a YoungArts finalist.
+Students make regular appearances on the radio program, From the Top.

 - Theatre arts has had more than 27 YoungArts finalists since 2001, including two Presidential Scholars.
 Graduates see placements at audition-based college and conservatory programs around the world, including The Juilliard School, Carnegie-Mellon University, and the Royal Conservatoire of Scotland.
 Alumni can be seen working on Broadway, regional theatre, film, and television.

 - Visual arts students receive national recognition on a frequent basis.
 This year, 22 students received Silver and Gold medals in the Scholastic Art and Writing Awards competition.
 Since 2011, 13 received Silver and Gold portfolios and another 66 received Silver and Gold individual medals.
 Ten students have been named YoungArts Finalists in that time period as well, with one recent student named the nation’s first Presidential Scholar in Design.